koushik-n/SSL_soy/README.md

 # Plant Phenotyping with Limited Annotation: Doing More with Less
-This repository contains the code used to run the deep active learning experiments detailed in our paper "Plant Phenotyping with Limited Annotation: Doing More with Less"
+This repository contains the code used to run the SSL fine-tuning experiments detailed in our paper "Plant Phenotyping with Limited Annotation: Doing More with Less"
 ## Dependencies
 In order to run our code, you'll need these main packages: